jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 of the god Amanon, a bronze image facing an iron image, across the fires and blood-stains of the alter-stone.
-When the gory sunset of the day of sacrifice is over and the writhing fires of the sacrifice are dead, and the moon smiles with a cold and marble smile on the blackened altar - then Amanon speaks to Amanon, with a voice of iron, and a voice of bronze…’
+When the gory sunset of the day of sacrifice is over and the writhing fires of the sacrifice are dead, and the moon smiles with a cold and marble smile on the blackened altar - then Amanon speaks to Amanon, with a voice of iron, and a voice of bronze...’

 - Clark Ashton Smith, The Image of Bronze and the Image of Iron